John Oliver Says Goodbye to ‘Business Daddy’ AT&T in Epic Fashion

 “Interestingly, as of Friday, AT&T officially no longer owns us, so it is goodbye for me, business daddy, and let me just say this”—Oliver added, before holding two middle fingers up—“which is frankly two more bars than you have ever had.”

-Oliver had previously attacked his then-parent company AT&T over their involvement in OAN’s rise—“with about 90% of its revenue generated from its AT&T and DirecTV deals,” Oliver explained—not to mention the fact that AT&T executives came up with the idea of creating OAN in the first place.
+Oliver had previously attacked his then-parent company AT&T over its involvement in OAN’s rise—“with about 90 percent of its revenue generated from its AT&T and DirecTV deals,” Oliver explained—not to mention the fact that AT&T executives came up with the idea of creating OAN in the first place.

-Well, OAN’s finally been dropped from DirecTV—“and not a moment too soon,” offered Oliver, since the channel’s coverage of Russia’s war on Ukraine has been despicable, including baselessly questioning whether a Ukrainian maternity hospital was even bombed by Russian forces.
+Well, OAN’s finally been dropped from DirecTV—“and not a moment too soon,” said Oliver, as the channel’s coverage of Russia’s war on Ukraine has been despicable, including baselessly questioning whether a Ukrainian maternity hospital was even bombed by Russian forces.

-OAN has subsequently decided to sue DirecTV for $1 billion, claiming they violated “a non-disparagement provision” in their contract with AT&T since shows they own spoke ill of them—including Oliver’s Last Week Tonight.
+OAN has subsequently decided to sue DirecTV for $1 billion, claiming it violated “a non-disparagement provision” in its contract with AT&T because shows it owns spoke ill of OAN—including Oliver’s Last Week Tonight.

 Zero lies detected.